roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© "That is Samantha Blake.
+"That is Samantha Blake.
 She's a social climber... a slut.
 That is her role, and she is very good at it.
 That, Scott Baker...
 THAT is the woman you were supposed to end up with this dreary Christmas Eve."
 Emily said.

  "What??" he said with a laugh.
 "No way!"